-Furthermore, the LFFD-factors from the SN curve with cathodic protection (DNV-D-CP) are higher than those from the SN curve in the air (DNV-D-A).
-This is because the transition of the DNV-D-CP curve to m=3 is at higher stress ranges, making the LFFD-factors closer to the LFFD-factors from the linear SN curve with m=5.
-One interesting note is the FA LFFD-factor of T1 for DNV\D\CP, which from SCF=1 to 2, does not have the same sudden drop compared with other cases.
-This is explained as the full fatigue spectrum remains in the m=5 region even with SCF=2.
+Furthermore, the LFFD factors from the SN curve with cathodic protection (DNV_D_CP) are higher than those from the SN curve in the air (DNV_D_A).
+This is because the transition of the DNV_D_CP curve to m = 3 is at higher stress ranges, making the LFFD factors closer to the LFFD factors from the linear SN curve with m = 5.
+An interesting point to note is the FA LFFD factor of T1 for DNV_D_CP, which from SCF = 1 to 2 does not have the same sudden drop compared with other cases.
+This is explained by the fact that the full fatigue spectrum remains in the m = 5 region even with SCF = 2.